asciidude/KekkerScript/README.md

 ﻿# KekkerScript Documentation
-For now, our documentation will be held on<br>
+For now, our documentation will be held on
 GitHub.
-We will, later on in the future, migrate to<br>
+We will, later on in the future, migrate to [ReadTheDocs](https://www.readthedocs.io)
-[ReadTheDocs](https://www.readthedocs.io)

 KekkerScript is a transpiler that transpiles to JavaScript.